Sturdy claims victory in Sea to Sky

 "I think that it kind of shows that the riding itself is in flux, and we've got — I wouldn't go so far as to say it's momentum — but I think there's a change in the air, and I think the vote tonight reflected that."

-Provincially, the only thing that was decided as of midnight on Election Day was that the next government will likely be a minority.
+Provincially, if the seat count does not change it appears as if cooperation between parties will be key moving forward, with the Green Party holding the balance of power.

-The Liberals held 43 seats to the NDP's 41, with about 20 ridings yet to be confirmed one way or the other.
+As of Pique's deadline, the Liberals held 43 seats to the NDP's 41.
+The Green Party finished with three seats, up from one in 2013.

-The Green Party was sitting at three seats, up from one in 2013.
+With absentee ballots and recounts to think of, the final results won't be known for another two weeks.

-How it all shakes out when all the votes are counted is anybody's guess, Sturdy said.
+How it all shakes out when all the votes are counted is anybody's guess, Sturdy said in a follow-up interview on Wednesday morning, May 10.

-"At this point I don't know that anybody knows what that's going to look like," he said.
+"Obviously, there are a significant number of votes that need yet to be counted, and then ultimately the outcome is generated by Elections BC and won't be for a couple of weeks, so I'm not sure — I think it's still a fairly significant level of uncertainty," he said, adding that he welcomes the opportunity to cooperate with the other parties.

-"There's certainly not a majority, that's for sure, so we're in an at best a minority situation...
-I don't really know that we know what the outcome of this election is yet."
+"I believe there are good ideas on all sides of the house, and I think working in collaboration with a range of other people is in the province's best interests."

 In 2013, the BC Liberals won 49 seats, the NDP won 34, the Green Party took one and one seat went independent.